Imagine being able to tell the age, emotional state, and health of a person by a mere sniff....

-- The Handshake experiment - to investigate whether there is a difference between TD and participants with ASD in ‘hand-sniffing’ after shaking someone's hand.
-(Apparently this is a common way that people subliminally sample others peoples body odor!)
+- The handshake experiment - to investigate whether there is a difference between TD and participants with ASD in ‘hand-sniffing’ after shaking someone's hand.
+(Apparently this is a common way that people subliminally sample other people's body odor!)

-Next up they wanted to explore if there was a difference in autonomic arousal and behavioural responses to the ‘smell of fear’ between TD and ASD groups.
+Next up they wanted to explore if there was a difference in autonomic arousal and behavioral responses to the ‘smell of fear’ between TD and ASD groups.

 Twenty TD and twenty ASD male participants were passively exposed to pads soaked with either ‘fear sweat’ or a control (pad only) while performing two cognitive-emotional tasks: the Face Task, where participants are asked to estimate the fearfulness of 27 face images and the well known Stroop task.

-Behavioural responses were measured using a trust based experiment using manikins which gave hints for a 'spatial location target detection task'.
+Behavioral responses were measured using a trust-based experiment using manikins which gave hints for a 'spatial location target detection task'.
 Manikins emitted either a control or fear-smell chemosignal whilst giving participants a spoken hint - which was correct 70% of the time.
-Interestingly, the results showed that TD individuals trusted the hints given by the control manikin more, where as the ASD participants trusted the fear-smell manikin more.
+Interestingly, the results showed that TD individuals trusted the hints given by the control manikin more, whereas the ASD participants trusted the fear-smell manikin more.